mcantelon/node-deja/README.md

 in your home directory, deja would skip creation of a symlink to `bin`.

-If, however, you wanted to create symlinks in your home directory's `bin` directory to the contents of your repo's "bin" directory  you could do so by
+If, however, you wanted to create symlinks in your home directory's `bin` directory to the contents of your repo's `bin` directory  you could do so by
 entering:

     deja link dotfiles/bin